 In a complex system, you might have hundreds of alarms of varying severities, where clearing one will by default clear half a dozen other ones dependent on it.
-You will want to keep accurate statistics, log everything, and in advanced systems, run agents that take immediate action.
-In the case of the fan failure, for example, you want to start shutting down all equipment in that cabinet to avoid overheating.
+You will want to keep accurate statistics, log everything, and in advanced systems run agents that take immediate action.
+In the case of the fan failure, for example, you would want to start shutting down all equipment in that cabinet to avoid overheating.
 The existing handler does none of this and will not scale.
-But to start off, it works and fits in with the iterative design, develop and test cycles that are the norm when developing Erlang systems.
+But to start off, it works and fits in with the iterative design, develop, and test cycles that are the norm when developing Erlang systems.

-To replace or complement the existing handler is easy.
-You need to handle the events {set_alarm, {AlarmId, AlarmDescr}} and {clear_alarm, AlarmId}.
-If you want to swap the existing handler using the init function in your new handler should pattern match the argument {Args, {alarm_handler, Alarms}}, where Args is passed in the swap_handler/3 call and {alarm_handler, Alarms} is the term returned from the handler terminate/2 call of the old handler.
-Alarms is a list of {AlarmId, Description} tuples.
+Replacing or complementing the existing handler is easy.
+You need to handle the events {set alarm, {AlarmId, AlarmDescr}} and {clear alarm, AlarmId}.
+If you want to swap the existing handler using swap_handler/3:

 '''

 gen_event:swap_handler(alarm_handler,

-{alarm_handler, swap}, {NewHandler, Args})
+{alarm handler, swap}, {NewHandler, Args})

 '''